antopernuzzi/miapp/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Library and framework
+This project use Material UI.
+MUI offers a comprehensive suite of UI tools to help you ship new features faster.

+### Desing and images
+The images used in the project were uploaded to cloudinary.com .
+This application allows the storage of images by providing a url to access them.

+### gif purchase order
+Visit this url for view the process [gif](https://res.cloudinary.com/dtbsvosyu/video/upload/v1652914722/samples/Objetos/procesogif_y558na.mp4)

 ### `npm test`